microsoft/IoT-For-Beginners/6-consumer/lessons/2-language-understanding/README.md

 For a smart timer, we want a response straight away, so we can tell the user that a timer is set, or alert them that the cloud services are unavailable.
 To do this, our IoT device will call a web endpoint directly, instead of relying on an IoT Hub.

 Rather than calling LUIS from the IoT device, you can use serverless code with a different type of trigger - an HTTP trigger.
 This allows your function app to listen for REST requests, and respond to them.
+This function will be a REST endpoint your device can call.

 > 💁 Although you can call LUIS directly from your IoT device, it's better to use something like serverless code.
 This way when of you want to change the LUIS app that you call, for example when you train a better model or train a model in a different language, you only have to update your cloud code, not re-deploy code to potentially thousands or millions of IoT device.